-The categorization of investments within the hierarchy is based upon the pricing transparency of the instrument and should not be perceived as the particular investment's risk.
+SERS' categorizes fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
+The categorization of investments within the hierarchy is based upon the valuation transparency of the instrument and should not be perceived as the particular investment's risk.